Narotam-Mishra/react-native-learning/ReadMe.txt

 Q. How we can control the buttons shown in the `Alert`?
 # on iOS we can specify any number of buttons while on Android the limit is three.

+## Lec 18 - Custom Components (3:06)

+# Core components provided by react native :-
+1).
+View,
+2).
+Text,
+3).
+Image,
+4).
+ScrollView,
+5).
+Button,
+6).
+Pressable,
+7).
+Modal,
+8).
+StatusBar,
+9).
+ActivityIndicator,
+10), Alert

+# Create and manage Custom Component :- Althought the component that we have created in example (Greet) is simple but we can imagine creating reusable custom components such as custom Card component, a custom button component, a custom ListItem and many more.